asreimer/lmfit2/docs/install.rst

 Installation
 ============

-lmfit2 is availble in both C and in Python, with each having a different installation procedure.
+lmfit2 is availble in both C and Python, with each having a different installation procedure.
 The C version needs to be compiled against the `RST package <https://github.com/SuperDARN/rst>`_.
-The Python version is not a package, but instead a python script.
+The Python version is not a package, but instead a script.

-The C version is the recommended version to be used.
+We recommended that you use the C version.
 The Python version is only provided for testing purposes.

 C Version Installation